DevCloudMc/WayPoints/README.md

 # WayPoints

 A waypoint addon for [Cartographer2](https://github.com/BananaPuncher714/Cartographer2).
 Lets players pin named locations on the minimap with a live distance readout, and lets staff publish server-wide points of interest.

-> **Status: 2.0 rewrite in progress.** The `legacy-1.x` branch preserves the original implementation.
-The `main` branch is being rebuilt with a clean storage layer, async I/O, a richer command set, and an event API for other addons.

 ---

 ## Why this exists